khinydnlin/archived_projects/Car Auction Price Predictions (Myanmar)/README.md

 The final score on test set is R2 - 0.834, MAE - 1,921

-## Learning Points and Challenges
+## Challenges and Further Model Improvement

 - Data Availability : The dataset comprises only 500 data points, which is insufficient to cover all car models.
 This limitation constrains the model's ability to generalize across the full spectrum of vehicles.

-- Performance Gap: There is a model performance gap (6%) between the test set and the training set.
+- Overfitting issues: There is a model performance gap (6%) between the test set and the training set.
 Despite efforts in parameter tuning to reduce overfitting, this gap persisted, likely due to the small sample size and imbalanced class distribution among car models.
 Given that Toyota models constitute the majority of the dataset, the model may struggle to generalize effectively to less represented or unseen models.